 Setting Up Your Mobile Telemetry Device

 Since these are medical devices, they do take some initial technical setup.
 The device usually comes with a sensor and a monitor.

 Some people may need help setting it up or attaching it to the correct area of the body.
 Each device should come with special instructions for set-up and use.
 You must read these instructions thoroughly and carefully so you can avoid any user errors.

 Precautions and Warnings

 You must also remember that these devices are water-resistant, not waterproof.
 Therefore, showering may be difficult.
 Try to face away from the direction of the showerhead so that you avoid spraying water directly onto the telemetry device.

-Tell your doctor if you have any conditions indicating a need for MCT in order to prevent serious heart issues.
-Of course, be aware of any precautions and ask any questions you may have prior to starting.
+Tell your doctor if you have any of the conditions indicating a need for cardiac telemetry to prevent serious heart issues.
+This type of monitoring should not be used if you have severe, life-threatening arrhythmias.

-For more information on how to prevent cardiac disease, stroke and heart attack, read ”5 Things You Can Do to Support Heart Health NOW!”
+For more information on how to prevent cardiac disease, stroke, and heart attack, read ”5 Things You Can Do to Support Heart Health NOW!”

-Kiran Campbell is a registered dietitian and entrepreneur with 13 years of experience.
-She has a degree in psychology as well as dietetics.
-She is also a proud member of the Academy of Nutrition and Dietetics’ and its Cardiovascular Health and Well-being Dietetics Practice Group among others.
+Kiran Campbell is a registered dietitian and entrepreneur with 14 years of experience.
+She also has a Bachelor’s degree in psychology and is a proud member of the Academy of Nutrition and Dietetics and the Cardiovascular Health and Well-being Dietetics Practice Group.
 Kiran proudly presents and promotes the most up-to-date, science-based nutrition information on all things heart-related.
 She aims to serve not only individuals with heart disease, but also those wanting to protect against it.
 Learn more about Kiran by visiting her About Page.